adap/flower/baselines/flanders/README.md

 - hidden layer 2: 128
 - hidden layer 3: 64

 **Dataset:** Every dataset is partitioned into two disjoint sets: 80% for training and 20% for testing.
-The training set is distributed uniformly across all clients (100), while the testing set is held by the server to evaluate the global model.
+The training set is distributed across all clients (100) by using the Dirichlet distribution with $\alpha=0.5$, simulating a high non-i.i.d. scenario, while the testing set is uniform and held by the server to evaluate the global model.

 | Description | Default Value |
 | ----------- | ----- |